ebp-nor/workshop-2024/day2_genome_annotation/00_introduction.md

 ## Infrastructure

-During this workshop, we will run our analyses on [Educloud](https://www.uio.no/english/services/it/research/platforms/edu-research/).
-To use it, you need an account which you can get here: [https://research.educloud.no/register](https://research.educloud.no/register).
-The project we are using in this course is *ec146*, so please ask for access to that one, and we will let you in.

-We will do the work in this workshop in the folder `/projects/ec146/work` on [Fox](https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/), which is the HPC part of Educloud.
-After creating an account, you can log in using `ssh <educloud-username>@fox.educloud.no`.
-You will be prompted for a One-Time Code for a 2-factor authenticator app (Microsoft Authenticator) and your Fox/Educloud password.
+For the different analyses we are doing, we will use [Saga](https://documentation.sigma2.no/hpc_machines/saga.html).
+Everything should be set up properly by now.
+The project we have at Saga is called nn9984k, and the working folder is `/cluster/projects/nn9984k`.
+You should set up and do stuff in `/cluster/projects/nn9984k/work/$USERNAME`, but we'll come back to that in the next subject.

-Fox uses SLURM as workload manager.
-This means we will need to submit jobs/analyses as job scripts.
-These job scripts provide instructions to the system on what kind of analysis we are running, or more concretely, how much memory and computing power we need.
+On Saga we will submit jobs/analyses as job scripts.
+This is for a system called SLURM.
+Basically, this is instructions to the system for what kind of analysis we are running, or more concretely, how much memory and computing power we need.

-A generic job script might look like this (copied from [Job Scripts on Fox](https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/jobs/job-scripts.md)):
+A generic job script might look like this (copied from [Saga](https://documentation.sigma2.no/hpc_machines/saga.html)):
 ```
-#!/bin/bash

-# Job name:
+#SBATCH --account=MyProject
-#SBATCH --job-name=YourJobname
+#SBATCH --job-name=MyJob
-#
-# Project:
-#SBATCH --account=ecXXX
+#SBATCH --time=1-0:0:0
-#
-# Wall time limit:
-#SBATCH --time=DD-HH:MM:SS
+#SBATCH --mem-per-cpu=3G
-#
-# Other parameters:
-#SBATCH ...
+#SBATCH --ntasks=16

-## Set up job environment:
-set -o errexit  # Exit the script on any error
-set -o nounset  # Treat any unset variables as an error

-module --quiet purge  # Reset the modules to the system default
-module load SomeProgram/SomeVersion
-module list

-## Do some work:
-YourCommands
+Some commands.
 ```

 |[Next](https://github.com/ebp-nor/genome_annotation_comparative_genomics_part1/blob/main/01_repeatmasking.md)|
 |---|